brunorijsman/yang-tutorial/clixon.md

 interfaces.
 But for now, we start simple and focus on the APIs provided by clixon.

+TODO: Get rid of the 'fake' terminology.

 The file `interfaces_fake_plugin.c` contains the code for our fake plugin.
 We will now walk through the code to explain how it works.

-The first thing we have to do is to register our plugin and the callbacks that must be invoked to validate an interface configuration and to commit an interface configuration.
+The first thing we have to do is to register our plugin and its callback functions:

 TODO: write code first